aptos-labs/aptos-core/developer-docs-site/docs/guides/prover-guides/spec-lang.md

 }
 ```

-#### Disabling Invariants
+#### Disabling invariants

-There are times when a global invariant holds almost everywhere,
-except for a brief interval inside a function.
-In current move code,
-this often occurs when something (e.g. an account) is being setup and
+There are times when a global invariant holds almost everywhere, except for a brief interval inside a function.
+In current Move code, this often occurs when something (e.g. an account) is being set up and
 several structs are published together.
-Almost everywhere, an
-invariant holds that all of the structs are published or none of them
+Almost everywhere, an invariant holds that all of the structs are published or none of them are.
-are.
 But the code that publishes the structs must do so sequentially.
-While they are being published, there will be a point where some are
-published and others are not.
+While the structs are being published, there will be a point where some are published and others are not.

-In order to verify invariants that hold except during small regions, there
-is a feature to allow users to disable invariants temporarily.
+In order to verify invariants that hold except during small regions, there is a feature to allow users to disable invariants temporarily.
 Consider the following code fragment:

 ```move
 fn setup() {